Torus counting and self-joinings of Kleinian groups: Self-joinings and higher rank Patterson-Sullivan theory

 \subsection{Anosov subgroups}

-Let $|\cdot|$ denote the word length on $\Ga$ with respect to a fixed finite set of generators.
-Since each $\rho_i$ is convex cocompact, there exists $C>0$ such that
+Let $|\cdot|$ denote the word length on $\Ga$ with respect to a fixed finite { generating set}.
+Since each $\rho_i$ is \Conv, there exists $C>0$ such that

-In other words, $\Ga_\rho$ is an \textit{Anosov subgroup} (with respect to a minimal parabolic subgroup) (\cite{KLP2} and \cite{GW}).
+In other words, $\Ga_\rho$ is an \textit{Anosov subgroup} (with respect to a minimal parabolic subgroup) ({see }\cite{KLP2} and \cite{GW}).
 This is the most important feature of the self-joining $\Ga_\rho$ which will be used in this paper.
-We remark that any Anosov subgroup of $G$ arises in this way.
+We remark that any Anosov subgroup of $G$ arises in this way {in view of the characterization \cite[Thm 1.5]{KLP2}}.